mitexleo/fediroma/docs/docs/administration/CLI_tasks/diagnostics.md

 A few tasks to help with debugging, troubleshooting, and diagnosing problems.

-They mostly relate to common postgres queries.
+They mostly relate to common PostgreSQL queries.

 ## Home timeline query plan